 Training is a must!
 If you don’t train your Great Dane, your Great Dane will train you!

 A part of that is establishing yourself as the leader.
 Doing so will result in a more secure dog who will be less likely to show any signs of aggression or bad behavior.
 It’s very important your Great Dane behaves well in your building’s common areas.
 You don’t want them knocking granny over in your lobby!
 They score “Average” when it comes to understanding new commands.
 They obey first commands about 30% of the time according to Stanley Coren, a professor of psychology at the University of British Columbia who studies dog behavior.
 That means it takes about 40-to-80 repetitions for them to learn new commands.

 Great Danes are not considered excessive barkers.
 UC Davis researchers Benjamin and Lynette Hart devised a chart ranking dogs by the likelihood of barking at inappropriate times.
 On a scale of one to ten — with one being the least offensive barkers and ten the most excessive barkers — Great Danes get a two rating.
 Click here for more on Urban Dog’s take on barking.

 Great Danes are prone to hip dysplasia, bloat, and mast cell tumors.
 These are common ailments of large breed dogs.
 They are also susceptible to hypertrophic osteodystrophy or HOD.
 (To read more about HOD, click here.)
 That’s a debilitating illness that can be deadly for large dogs.

 Possibly the biggest downside to being a Great Dane owner is they tend not to live long.
 Ten years is the expected lifespan.
 A shorter lifespan is more common among large breed dogs versus smaller breeds.
 Chihuahuas can live up to 17 years.

-Watch Animal Planet’s Dogs 101 video below to learn more and click here for the American Kennel Club’s profile of the Gentle Giant.
+Click here for the American Kennel Club’s profile of the Gentle Giant.